cnleng/moo/README.md

 ### Pod

 In a Kubernetes cluster, a pod is an instance that has several containers running in it.
 Here for Moo, we reuse the concept but only when running in a k8s or k3s cluster.
 When in a local machine, a pod refers to an isolated environment created by the Moo builder.
-In the environment runs the actual process, an inferencing service for instance.
+In the isoluted environment runs the actual process, an inferencing service for instance.
 The way to isolate environments depends on which driver the Moo runtime uses.
 We'll explain that later.

 ### Runtime